Brian O'Brien (optical physicist)

-Brian O'Brien was an optical physicist and "the founder of the Air Force Studies Board and its chairman for 12 years.
-O'Brien received numerous awards, including the Medal for Merit, the nation's highest civilian award, for his work on optics in World War II and the Frederic Ives Medal in 1951.
-Circa 1966 he "chaired an ad hoc committee under the USAF Science Advisory Board (AFSAB) looking into the UFO problem".
+Brian O'Brien (January 2, 1898 – July 1, 1992) was an American optical physicist and the founder of the Air Force Studies Board (now part of the National Academy of Sciences), where he was the chairman for 12 years.
+Circa 1966, he "chaired an ad hoc committee under the USAF Science Advisory Board (AFSAB) looking into the UFO problem".
 He also had steering power over National Academy of Sciences (NAS) projects, Project Blue Book, and helped pave the way for the Condon Committee.

 Early years

-"Brian O' Brien was born in Denver, Colorado in 1898 to Michael Phillip and Lina Prime O' Brien. he attended the Latin School of Chicago from 1909–1915, and continued at the Yale Sheffield scientific school where he earned a Ph.B. in 1918 and a Ph.D. in 1922.
+O'Brien was born in Denver, Colorado in 1898 to Michael Phillip and Lina Prime O' Brien.
+He attended the Latin School of Chicago from 1909 to 1915, and continued at the Sheffield Scientific School of Yale University, where he earned a Ph.B. in electrical engineering in 1918 and a Ph.D. in physics in 1922.
 He also did course work at Massachusetts Institute of Technology and Harvard University.

 In 1922 he married Ethel Cornelia Dickerman and they had one son, Brian, Jr. After Ethel Cornelia died, he married a second time to Mary Nelson Firth in 1956.

 He was a research engineer at Westinghouse Electric Co. from 1922 to 1923.
 During this period he developed, along with Joseph Slepian, the auto-valve lightning arrester, which is still in use.

-In 1923 he moved to J. N. Adam Memorial hospital in Perrysburg, New York, a tuberculosis sanitarium run by Buffalo's Public Health Department.
-Prior to the use of antibiotics, the primary treatment for tuberculosis was fresh air and sunshine.
+In 1923 he moved to J. N. Adam Memorial hospital in Perrysburg, New York, a tuberculosis sanitarium run by the city of Buffalo's public health department.
+Prior to the use of antibiotics, the primary treatment for tuberculosis was fresh air and light therapy.
 There was some evidence that sun tanning did help in the remission of the disease, but Perrysburg—40 miles south of Buffalo—had very little sunshine in the winter.
-Therefore, O'Brien, as a physicist on staff, developed a carbon arcs with cored carbons that very closely matched the solar spectrum.
+Therefore, O'Brien, as a physicist on staff, developed a carbon arc with cored carbons that very closely matched the solar spectrum.
 With this development the patients could have sun therapy year-round.
 Due to a general interest in biological effects of solar radiation, he published some of the early work on the ozone layer and erythema caused by the sun.

 O'Brien moved to the University of Rochester in 1930 to hold the chair of physiological optics.
 Shortly thereafter he became the director of the Institute of Optics.
 His continuing interest in the biological effects of solar radiation led to research in vitamin chemistry.
 The need for vitamin D, especially in the diet of children, had been recognized for preventing rickets.
 At that time there was no synthetic vitamin D, but the dehydrocholesterol in milk can be converted to vitamin D by radiation with ultraviolet light.
 The carbon arcs developed at Perrysburg were an ideal source of ultraviolet, but for proper irradiation, the milk had to be in a very thin film. ...
 A film of high enough flow volume for commercial application was produced, and vitamin D-fortified milk became widespread."